samrushing/irken-tdfa/README.md

 ## Quick overview of regexes, NFAs, and DFAs

 True regular expressions can be converted to NFAs, which can be converted to DFAs.
-Most modern regex engines use NFA techniques, and add in many features that actually make it impossible to use a DFA.
-See Russ Cox's [series of
-articles](https://swtch.com/~rsc/regexp/regexp1.html) that describe
-the genesis of his RE2 library.
+Most modern regex engines use NFA-based engines which add in many features that actually make it impossible to use a DFA.
+See Russ Cox's [series of articles](https://swtch.com/~rsc/regexp/regexp1.html) that describe the genesis of his RE2 library.